JakeSteam/blog-personal/_drafts/2023-09-30-august-sept-android-game-reviews.md

 ---
-title: "Some recent Android games I've enjoyed: Casting Away, Inventory Idle, Griddie Islands, and Fill-a-pix"
+title: "Some recent Android games I've enjoyed: Casting Away, Inventory Idle, Griddie Islands, and Fill-a-pix 📲"
 author: Jake Lee
 layout: post
-image: /assets/images/2023/august-banner.png
+image: /assets/images/2023/aug-banner.png
 tags:
     - Android
     - Gaming
 ---

-I've barely played anything recently besides my beloved Slitherlink!
-Despite this, I did find a couple of new underrated little Android games.
+A mixture of games, can it be true!?
+A fishing game, an idle game, a Tetromino-y merge-y game, and a logic puzzle game!
+The games are mostly from Google Play's rather chaotic recommendations, hence a bit of variety for once.

 The games are in descending order of "fun", and might contain mild spoilers: